 Flip that over and let it cook just until the cheese begins to melt.

-Take a quick photo, take a quick bite, and head to the doctor.
+Take a quick photo, take a quick bite, smile and say Mmm, Mmm!

 - 1 Cup Self Rising Corn Meal Mix